ctools/ctools/doc/source/users/reference_manual/ctexpcube.rst

 cube to assure that the energy dependence of the exposure is sufficiently well sampled (in particular at low energies).

-ctexpcube generates an exposure cube FITS file comprising three extensions.
+:ref:`ctexpcube` generates an exposure cube FITS file comprising three extensions.
 The primary extension contains a 3-dimensional image that contains the exposure values.
 The next extension named ``ENERGIES`` contains a binary table that defines the energies of the exposure cube.
 The last extension named ``GTI``